How to manage multiple Webflow forms with Make (Integromat)?

 4.1.
 Using filters and data transformations

-Use the filters and data transformations available in Make to customize submission information.
-For example, you can filter empty fields, format dates, convert data formats, and more.
+Use the filters and data transformations available in Make to customize the information in submissions.
+For example, you can filter empty fields, format dates, convert data formats, etc.

 4.2.
 Adding additional actions

 If you want to further automate the processing of submissions, you can add additional actions after the initial processing.
-For example, you can send an automatic confirmation email, update a Google Sheets spreadsheet, create a task in a project management tool, etc.
+For example, you can send an automatic email confirmation, update a Google Sheets spreadsheet, create a task in a project management tool, etc.

 Before deploying form management in production, be sure to test your scenario by submitting forms on your website and verifying that the actions are executed correctly.